blippex/blippex.github.io/_posts/2013-08-01-introducing-blippex-firehose-api.markdown

 {% endraw %}

-We have a nicer, **quite addictive demo accessable [here](https://www.blippex.org/firehose) for you**!
+We have a nicer, **quite addictive demo accessiable [here](https://www.blippex.org/firehose) for you**!
 From what we know, no other search engine has a Firehose API like this, so this is a world's first!

 **Dataformat**